ahmedreyan/Weather-app/README.md

-# CloudFlex Weather App
+#Weather App

-CloudFlex Weather App is a simple web application that allows users to check the current weather conditions of any location worldwide.
+Weather App is a simple web application that allows users to check the current weather conditions of any location worldwide.

 ## Table of Contents